How to Avoid the Hook Effect & Ensure Accurate Pregnancy Results

 You need to seek treatment if you are experiencing an ectopic pregnancy, so follow up with your doctor if you think you’re pregnant but can’t get a positive result.

-Yes, being pregnant with twins can cause a false negative pregnancy test.
+Being pregnant with twins, triplets, or more can cause a false negative pregnancy test.

-The reasoning is simple: the hCG hormone is higher when you’re pregnant with twins, so you could experience the hook effect due to the overload of it in your urine or blood.
+The reasoning is simple: the hCG hormone is higher when you’re pregnant with multiples, so you could experience the hook effect due to the overload of the hormone in your urine or blood.